 Part of the recently approved sales tax increase will boost funding for ongoing street maintenance (resurfacing, pothole repair, etc.), but funding for capital-intensive streets reconstruction projects is still needed.

-If voters approve the bond in November, City leaders propose using results from a recent comprehensive engineering study to apply funds in an 80/20 split – meaning 80 percent of funding would go to the major streets residents use most and 20 percent would be spent on local neighborhood streets.
+City leaders propose using results from a recent comprehensive engineering study to apply funds in an 80/20 split – meaning 80 percent of funding would go to the major streets residents use most and 20 percent would be spent on local neighborhood streets.

 Quick Facts about the GO Bond

 The City will use the voter approved bond funds to reconstruct the City’s deteriorating streets.
 Street reconstruction projects will be selected using results from a 2017 engineering study that identified the current condition of all City-owned streets.

 The goal will be to address the City’s worst streets first.
 Based on the recommendation from the City Council, bond funds will be applied in an 80/20 split with 80 percent of funding going to major, high-use streets that require more money to reconstruct and 20 percent going to local, neighborhood streets, which typically require less money to rebuild.
 Allocating funds this way will ensure that all areas of the City receive funding.

 Salt Lake City’s Engineering Division will use the following criteria to determine which streets reconstruction projects can be completed within the required time frame that will maximize the use of funds and minimize disruption to residents.

 Use the link below to report a pothole or other street condition issue.

 Q: How much will a new GO bond increase my property tax bill?